France: French Language, Cultural Studies

-This is the 19th year of the University of Toronto summer program in Tours, France.
-More than 1750 students have participated since 2002.
-The program is designed for students who wish to develop their French language skills or immerse themselves in the study of French history.
+This is the 21st year of the University of Toronto summer program in Tours, France.
+More than 1800 students have participated since 2002.
+The program is designed for students who wish to develop their French language skills or immerse themselves in the study of French culture.
 This program is hosted by the Institut de Touraine, which is affiliated with the Université Francois Rabelais de Tours.

 Sitting along the scenic Loire River, Tours is the largest city in the Touraine region and only a 55-minute train ride from Paris.
 The Loire Valley was designated as a UNESCO World Heritage Site in 2000.